snabbco/snabb/README.md

 Basically what you expect, with the following notes.
 In general we explicitly return return parameters as it is more idiomatic.

-All functions return three values, the return value, or true if there is not one other than success, then an error string, then the errno.
-The string and errno will be nil if there is no error.
+All functions return two values, the return value, or true if there is not one other than success, then an error value.
 This makes it easy to write things like assert(fd:close()).
+The error type can be converted to a string message, or you can retrieve the errno, or test against a symbolic error name.

 File descriptors are returned as a type not an integer.
 This is because they are garbage collected by default, ie if they go out of scope the file is closed.
 You can get the file descriptor using the fd field.
 To disable the garbage collection you can call fd:nogc(), in which case you need to close the descriptors by hand.
 They also have methods for operations that take an fd, like close, fsync, read.
 You can use this type where an fd is required, or a numeric fd, or a string like "stderr".